getify/You-Dont-Know-JS/types & grammar/ch5.md

 The `if (b) { .. } else { .. }` is a single statement that follows the `else`, so you can either put the surrounding `{ }` in or not.
 In other words, when you use `else if`, you're technically breaking that common style guide rule and just using `else` with a single `if` statement.

-Of course, the idiom of `else if` is extremely common, and used in that way implies one less level of indentation, so it's attractive.
+Of course, the idiom of `else if` is extremely common, and used in that way results in one less level of indentation, so it's attractive.
 Whichever way you do it, just call out explicitly in your own style guide/rules and don't assume things like `else if` are direct grammar rules.

 ## Operator Precedence